robleroni/Puerro/docs/03-DOM.md

 > A `<form>` can also be submitted by pressing _enter_ or via JavaScript.
 Therefore using a `<button type="button">` with a click event handler won't be enough.
 > Plus receiving the target form in the event is a huge benefit.

+## Building Testable Units

-## Creating Elements
+## Use Cases

-The DOM (Document Object Model) is the interface be

-- what is dom -> browser API -> for reactivity
-- how to intereact with dom
-- event listeners
-- inner html

--

-* when to use:
-  - prototyping, small projects with informative sites with small interactivity, slideshow, no data in client,
+prototyping, small projects with informative sites with small interactivity, sideshow, no data in client,

+## Restrictions

+restrictions: difficult to scale,

+## Summary

 * advantages/disadvantages
 * advantages: 0 dependencies
 * disadvantage: very specific, redundant code, bad readability, complex to describe
-* restrictions: difficult to scale,